divarvel/blog/posts/2018-12-27-a-tale-of-servant-clients.md

 ```

 This also prevents the parameters from going too far, but I find it quite
 verbose.
-The URL structure is a bit lost, I think.
+There is little syntactic noise, but I think it obscures the URL
+structure.

 Thankfully, we can still improve on building routes with function application.
-While right-to-left composition is a great choice in many cases (and don't
+While right-to-left composition is a great choice in many cases [^1], in
-get me started on why everyone uses `>>=` instead of the clearly superior
-`=<<`), in that case, following the URL more closely seems better.
-Also, as
+this context, following the URL more closely seems better.
+Also, as much as
-much as I love abusing sections in the pursuit of η-reduction, `($ userId)`
+I love abusing sections in the pursuit of η-reduction, `($ userId)` is not
-is not particularly readable.
-That being said, using lambdas is a definite
+particularly readable.
+That being said, using lambdas is a definite no-no,
-no-no, so we'll add a few helpers.
+so we'll add a few helpers.

 Since manually passing `BasicAuthData` everywhere is tedious, we'll apply
 *Entreprise FP Patterns* and use a `Reader` to handle this.
 While we're at